MACEval: A Multi-Agent Continual Evaluation Network for Large Models: Experiments

 In Fig. \ref{Correlation}, we compute the Pearson correlation coefficient among all pairs of tasks.
 Results show that, unsurprisingly, text comprehension, algorithm reasoning, and coding all correlate with one another (avg. $r>0.81$).
 Moreover, math tasks involving intensive numerical computation correlate relatively weakly with all other categories, which, together with the extremely low maximum capability level reported in Tab. \ref{LLM}, indicates the uniqueness of this capability.
-We further investigate the relationship between maximum capability level and long-term ACC-AUC in Fig. \ref{scatter}.
-It can be observed that these two dimensions are highly correlated (avg. $r\approx0.888$) in all tasks, and few models reach saturated performance within a limited capability level.
+We further investigate the relationship between maximum capability level and long-term ACC-AUC in Fig. \ref{scatter}, where two dimensions are highly correlated (avg. $r\approx0.888$) in all tasks, and few models reach saturated performance within a limited capability level.